nkcyber/cybersword/README.md

 # NKCyber Cybersword

+Themed Description:

-Join Barty the Cyber Knight as he tries to earn the mystical CyberSword through a series of fun online challenges!
+> Join Barty the Cyber Knight as he tries to earn the mystical CyberSword through a series of fun online challenges!
 This competition is intended for students who are looking to have a hands-on experience with Python programming, hacking, and cybersecurity.
+Students will need a laptop or desktop machine with an updated browser and an internet connection.

+Neutral Description:

+> CyberSword is a friendly, online cybersecurity competition for high schoolers.
+Students will complete series of fun challenges and gain hands-on experience with Python programming, SQL, and cybersecurity.
+Students will need a laptop or desktop machine with an updated browser and an internet connection.

 ## Getting Started